eye-division/rosa-prod-site/_projects/city-of-stories-at-the-story-museum.md

 highlight: true
 past: false
 description: >-
-  City of Stories is a digital installation  and experience  for  audiences of all ages.
+  City of Stories is a multi screen experience  for  audiences of all ages.
 Step into the Stroy Craft and fly through a thousand years of Oxford’s story history, from ancient myths and legends to classics of children’s literature enjoyed across the world.
 project_date: 2020-04-01 00:00:00
 project_to_date: 2020-12-31 00:00:00
 main_image_path: /uploads/Storycraft web image.jpg